 Energy arbitrations in the Middle East

-This article introduces the reader to the manner in which energy is produced, managed, preserved and treated in the Middle East, before undertaking an in-depth analysis of arbitration trends in the context of energy disputes.
+This article introduces the reader to the legal framework governing the ownership and management of energy resources in the Middle East, before undertaking an in-depth analysis of arbitration trends in the context of energy disputes.
 Finally, the areas of dispute that cause or impact current energy arbitrations and future energy disputes are explored.

 - Ownership and management of natural resources in the Middle East